Find Grad Schools

 Education Levels of Human Services Majors

-In 2020-2021, 82 earned their doctor's degree in human services.
+During the most recent year for which data is available, 108 people earned their doctor's degree in human services.
 This earns it the #125 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in human services at each degree level.